IBM/example-health-synthea/README.md

 We needed a way to generate a large amount of patient health care data to populate the DB2 for z/OS database.
 We found an open source tool called [Synthea](https://github.com/synthetichealth/synthea/) which generates the kind of synthentic data we wanted.

-The Synthea csv files needed to be transformed to match the table schemas used in the Summit Health application.
+The Synthea CSV files needed to be transformed to match the table schemas used in the Summit Health application.
 We found a public domain tool called [SQLite](https://www.SQLite.org/index.html) which made these transformations easy.

-Finally the transformed csv files needed to be loaded from a distributed workstation into the DB2 for z/OS database.
+Finally the transformed CSV files needed to be loaded from a distributed workstation into the DB2 for z/OS database.
 We used a JDBC function called [zload](https://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.apdv.java.doc/src/tpc/imjcc_tjv00027.html) to accomplish this. zload requires DB2 for z/OS version 12.